 Kenya in August

-The Rift Valley and western interior are hot by day, cool at night and receive a rather high rainfall.
+The Rift Valley and western interior are hot by day, cool at night, and receive rather high rainfall.

-- Although safari guides will try their best to take you to the quieter areas at the right time, if you are looking for a less crowded experience, then consider a different time of the year.
+- Although safari guides will try their best to take you to the quieter areas at the right time, if you’re looking for a less crowded experience, consider a different time of the year.

-- Humpback whales are often seen off the coast over August-September.
+- Humpback whales are often seen off the coast in August-September.

-- Kenya’s quirkiest annual event since it was first held in 1990 is the International Camel Derby Festival, a three-day event that takes place in Maralal, usually on the second weekend in August.
+- Kenya’s quirkiest annual event since it was first held in 1990 is the International Camel Derby Festival.
+This three-day event takes place in Maralal, usually on the second weekend in August.